top of page

 ...and Coffee

 Apparently, this is also the place in the world where The Boss belongs.
 Convenient!
-The Boss' coffee complex is well-documented, and Germany provides the ultimate fix.
+The Boss' relationship with coffee is well-documented.
 As one learns from the Coffee Break German podcast, German coffee culture is exceptionally accommodating for people like The Boss.
 One is well within cultural norms to enjoy (deep diaphragm breath): 1) morning at-home coffee, 2) on-the-way-to-work coffee, 3) morning at-work coffee, 4) second breakfast coffee, 5) Vesper coffee, and 6) after-dinner coffee.
 God bless.

-More on costs or lack thereof: No copays.
+Recap on costs or lack thereof: No copays.
 No deductibles.
 No tricks.
-And we just have a standard public plan - not private, nothing special, everything we need.
-And this includes periodic derma screens, ophthalmology, gyno, half of our dental cleanings, etc.
+This is the pinnacle.
+And we just have a standard public plan - not private, nothing special.
+And this includes periodic derma screens, ophthalmology, gyno, half of our dental cleanings, etc. The problem is that you have to: a) secure a referral for everything, b) secure appointments (often up to seven months out) from places that never answer the phone, and c) be accepted as a patient.
+Anyone can deny you medical service, and those whose German is subpar are frequently denied care.
+And once you get in...don't expect much anyway.
+Best of luck.

 Child Care

-I mentioned a minute ago the gift of Kindergeld.
-What's more is that legitimate preschool starting at 18 months will only run you a couple hundred Euro per month.
+Moving on from the disaster of health care: let's discuss the gift of Kindergeld, a direct-to-bank-account deposit every month per child.
+I can't say I don't see Germany confronting its aging issues.
+What's more is that legitimate preschool starting at twelve months will only run you a couple hundred Euro per month.
 That's it.
 Not several hundred per week.
 Not a couple thousand per month.
 Approximately the amount of the Kindergeld, in fact.

 Now it's not all strawberries and unicorns.
 You have to get on a list ASAP to get your little Bubs into a Kinderhaus, and then someone has to have space.
 How to get on the list?
 We can speak to the Bodenseekreis and City of Überlingen: register with Little Bird.
 After registering our top three choices with Little Bird, Penelope secured a spot at a Kinderhaus that we love and that she loves at 28 months - really not bad.
-She's a Kuken (a chick) now.
-Supercute.
-She'll have almost three years of preschool before Kindergarten.
-She'll be fluent in English and German before she enters primary school.
-There are few - if any - more valuable gifts we could give our baby.
+With Penelope in, Logan secured a spot starting on his first birthday.
+We are quite pleased with our Kinderhaus, and Penelope's German is excellent.

 Playgrounds...and Other Outdoor Activities...but Mostly Playgrounds

-One of the best things about raising Penelope in our corner of Germany is she can spend an enormous amount of time outdoors.
+One of the best things about raising kids in our corner of Germany is they can spend an enormous amount of time outdoors without any real safety concerns.
 Better yet, there are TONS of parks and playgrounds, and the playgrounds here are incredible.
 We are so jealous of the contraptions Penelope gets to climb on.

 As Philip Oltermann explains in an October 24, 2021 article in The Guardian, Germany's overarching playground equipment philosophy is to teach risk competence.
 Indeed, some of the playground structures we've seen here leave us in awe.
 They look so fun; they must be incredibly exciting - and somewhat intimidating at first - for the kids.
 The idea is that kids will learn to make smart choices and protect themselves from harm in a relatively controlled environment that offers a certain degree of danger.
 Natural apprehension when approaching such equipment leads to kids learning when, how, and why to be extra careful.